nf-core/cutandrun/docs/output.md

 ## Introduction

 This document describes the output produced by the pipeline.
-We try to show both good and bad outputs for each section of the output reporting.
 This document can be used as a general guide for CUT&RUN analysis.
 Unless specified all outputs shown are from the MultiQC report generated at the end of the pipeline run.

 The directories listed below will be created in the results directory after the pipeline has finished.
 All paths are relative to the top-level results directory.